Request Information

 ENGLISH 7B

-In this course, students will focus on learning reading skills based on literary texts.
-The texts come from various genres and include a novel and excerpts from novels, short stories, poems, and plays.
+In this course, students learn reading skills based on literary texts.
+The texts come from various genres and include a novel, and excerpts from novels, short stories, poems, and plays.
 The course’s reading selections demonstrate ways to understand explicit and implicit information, themes, characters, plot, poetic and dramatic techniques, and figurative language, among other ideas and concepts.
-Students will read the entire novel Alice’s Adventures in Wonderland by Lewis Carroll and read a portion of it in almost every lesson throughout the course.
-They will read excerpts from the novel Black Beauty and a passage from Grimm’s “The Golden Bird” fairy tale.
-Students will also read stories and plays about challenging situations, discovering alternate realities, and robot rebellions.
-They will witness powerful historical events and people and compare how written texts are portrayed in film or audio.
+Students will read the entire novel “Alice’s Adventures in Wonderland” by Lewis Carroll, covering a portion of it in almost every lesson throughout the course.
+They will read excerpts from the novel Black Beauty and a passage from Grimm’s “The Golden Bird fairy tale.
+Students will read stories and plays about challenging situations, discovering alternate realities, and robot rebellions.
+They will witness powerful historical events and people via film and audio and compare how those portrayals differ from written text.
 Additionally, students will read poems from famous poets, such as Emily Dickinson, Robert Frost, and William Wordsworth, to name a few.

 MATH 7A